Everything You Need to Know About Becoming a Cyber Security Analyst

 “I was surprised at the level of apathy about cyber security decision-makers,” says Greg Scott, author and cyber security expert.
 “Even after all the headlines, people still say they aren’t carrying national security secrets, and that nobody cares enough about them to attack them.”

 In reality, there are loads of ways a hacker can utilize and monetize even the most innocuous information.
-Identity theft, intercepting your tax refund or even stealing your health insurance for medical coverage—cyber criminals come up with all sorts of creative ways to profit from information most people don’t take sufficient lengths to protect.
+Through identity theft, intercepting your tax refund or even stealing your health insurance for medical coverage, cyber criminals come up with all sorts of creative ways to profit from information most people don’t take sufficient lengths to protect.
 This makes everyone a target.

 “The public cyber security education gap is larger than the Grand Canyon,” Scott says.
 “It’s a huge opportunity and a huge threat.”
-Scott says one of his favorite parts of working in cyber security is seeing people’s reactions when they realize how vulnerable they are without taking precautions.
-“The most rewarding times are when the message finally gets through and peoples’ eyes light up.”
+He says one of his favorite parts of working in cyber security is seeing people’s reactions when they realize how vulnerable they are without taking precautions.
+“The most rewarding times are when the message finally gets through and people’s eyes light up.”

 What does a cyber security analyst do?

-Cyber security analysts (also called information security analysts) plan and carry out security measures to protect a company’s computer networks and systems, according to the Bureau of Labor Statistics (BLS).1 They keep constant tabs on threats and monitor their organization’s networks for any breaches in security.
+Cyber security analysts (also called information security analysts) plan and carry out security measures to protect a company’s computer networks and systems, according to the BLS.1 They keep constant tabs on threats and monitor their organization’s networks for any breaches in security.

-This involves installing software and encryption, reporting breaches or weak spots, researching IT trends, educating the rest of the company on security—and even simulating security attacks to find potential vulnerabilities.
+A typical cyber security analyst job description includes installing firewall and encryption tools, reporting breaches or weak spots, researching IT trends, educating the rest of the company on security—and even simulating security attacks to find potential vulnerabilities.

 Cyber security analyst salary and job outlook

-This demand for cyber security analysts translates well when it comes to compensation.
-The BLS reports that the median annual salary for these professionals was $95,510 in 2017.1
+This demand translates well when it comes to a typical cyber security analyst salary.
+The BLS states the median annual salary for these professionals in 2019 was $99,730.1

 Important skills for cyber security analysts